What is the upper respiratory tract?

 Chlamydophila felis and Bordetella are bacteria that can cause primary respiratory infections in cats.
 A group of organisms called Mycoplasma can cause primary respiratory and eye infections, or play a secondary role, along with bacteria such as Pasteurella, Streptococci, Staphylococci, and many others.
 There is no feline vaccine for any of these organisms except C. felis.
 The immunity provided by the C. felis vaccine is relatively short-lived and boosters are required on an annual basis (see handout "Chlamydial Conjunctivitis in Cats").
 Vaccination against C. felis is recommended only in special circumstances.

 "In unvaccinated cats, chronic upper respiratory tract disease is a relatively common problem."

 In unvaccinated cats, chronic upper respiratory tract disease is a relatively common problem.
 The most common form is termed chronic post-viral or idiopathic rhinitis.
-In this condition viral infection (e.g. caused by feline herpes virus or feline calicivirus) causes the initial mucosal damage but the chronic signs relate to secondary bacterial infection of the damaged nasal passages.
-This may then lead to chronic osteomyelitis of the turbinate bones, which is a bacterial infection of the fine bones within the nasal sinuses.
+In this condition a viral infection (e.g., caused by feline herpesvirus or feline calicivirus) causes the initial mucosal damage but the chronic signs relate to secondary bacterial infection of the damaged nasal passages.
+This may then lead to chronic osteomyelitis of the nasal turbinate bones, which is a bacterial infection of the fine bones within the nasal sinuses.

 What about other causes?

 Some fungal infections can cause chronic upper respiratory tract disease; these infections are more likely in certain geographic areas.
 Cancer (neoplasia) affecting the upper respiratory tract is rare, but may need to be ruled out in certain cases (see handout "Nasal Tumors" for more information).
-In a few cats non-cancerous nasal polyps may cause chronic sneezing and discharge.
+In a few cats, non-cancerous nasal polyps may cause chronic sneezing and discharge.
 There may be occasions when your veterinarian will need to rule out other causes such as trauma, foreign bodies trapped in the nose, or even dental disease.